g-leech/argmin-gravitas/_posts/2025-12-08-ai-analogies.markdown

 published:  true
 quality:    7

-summary:    300 takes on AI and AI risk this year
+summary:    300 takes in search of an opinion
 confidence: 60%
 importance: 7
 wordcount:  6000